The Hybercube-based NeuroEvolution of Augmenting Topologies (HyperNEAT) Users Page

 Software Packages

-The experiments included in these two packages are different.
-HyperSharpNEAT provides a multi-agent predator-prey experiment, while HyperNEAT C++ includes a visual discrimination task and a checkers experiment.
+The experiments included in various packages at The HyperNEAT Software Catalog are different.
+HyperSharpNEAT provides a multi-agent predator-prey experiment, while HyperNEAT C++ includes a visual discrimination task (the "boxes" task) and a checkers experiment.
+Colin Green's version of HyperNEAT also includes the boxes domain, but unlike Jason Gauci's it is written in C#.
+Phillip Verbancsics' version includes Keepaway and implements a Bird's Eye View (BEV) substrate.
+Oliver Coleman's Java package offers experiments focusing on full visual fields.
 If you are planning a new experiment, it may be helpful to look at the code for similar experiments.

 Your best option will be based on some combination of the above considerations.
 Of course, if you want HyperNEAT for platform X or language Y and such an implementation is not available, you may want to write your own version of HyperNEAT.